 Or, you could make stuffing meatballs.
 All the flavors of Thanksgiving in one bite?
 Yes, please.

 Let’s talk about salads.
 This Brussels, kale and cranberry salad is topped with the the most amazing homemade dressing.
 Trust us on this one!

-It’s hard not to put cranberries on everything because they’re just … so good.
-This salad is the right amount of healthy with the creamiest dressing.
+It’s hard not to put fresh cranberries on everything because they’re so good.

-Try to think of something cuter than a pumpkin martini with a tiny pie garnish … we dare you.
+Try to think of something cuter than a spiced pumpkin pie martini with a tiny pie garnish.
+We dare you … 😉

 Another crowd pleaser?
 Cranberry Jello shots with rosemary garnish.